Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_21_STAR_Alignment/STAR_Alignment.md

 #### Explanation:
 - --genomeDir: Specifies the directory containing the indexed reference genome
+- --readFilesIn: Point out the input file directory
 - --outSAMtype: Tell STAR to output the alignment result in which format

 ## Expected Output
-1. Prefix_Aligned.sortedByCoord.out.bam: This file contains the aligned reads in BAM format, organized by their genomic coordinates.
+1. **Prefix_Aligned.sortedByCoord.out.bam**: This file contains the aligned reads in BAM format, organized by their genomic coordinates.
 It serves as the primary output of the alignment.

-2. Prefix_Log.out: This log file provides general details about the alignment process, such as the total number of reads processed, the count of uniquely aligned reads, and the number of reads mapped to multiple locations.
+2. **Prefix_Log.out**: This log file provides general details about the alignment process, such as the total number of reads processed, the count of uniquely aligned reads, and the number of reads mapped to multiple locations.

-3. Prefix_Log.final.out: This file gives a summary of the alignment statistics, providing a quick snapshot of the alignment overall success.
+3. **Prefix_Log.final.out**: This file gives a summary of the alignment statistics, providing a quick snapshot of the alignment overall success.

-4. Prefix_Log.progress.out: This file tracks the alignment progress in real-time, which is especially helpful for monitoring longer runs.
+4. **Prefix_Log.progress.out**: This file tracks the alignment progress in real-time, which is especially helpful for monitoring longer runs.

-5. Prefix_SJ.out.tab: This file lists the splice junctions identified during the alignment, which can be useful for identifying novel splicing events or for comparing with known annotations.
+5. **Prefix_SJ.out.tab**: This file lists the splice junctions identified during the alignment, which can be useful for identifying novel splicing events or for comparing with known annotations.

 ## Sources
 1. [STAR: ultrafast universal RNA-seq aligner](https://pmc.ncbi.nlm.nih.gov/articles/PMC3530905/pdf/bts635.pdf)